 - For non-yeast baking (think cookies, scones, cake, biscuits, muffins), replace 1/4 of the flour (25 percent) with almond flour.
 For example, if a recipe calls for 1 cup of flour, use 3/4 cup of regular flour and 1/4 cup of almond flour.

-You’ll notice baked goods that include even a little almond flour will stay moist and soft for longer and will have a richer flavor.
+You’ll notice baked goods that include even a little almond flour will stay moist and soft for longer and have a richer flavor.
 Even swapping a few tablespoons of gluten-free flour for almond flour in a cake batter will make a big difference in the texture of a cake.

 I don’t recommend using almond flour alone when making cakes and bread because almond flour doesn’t offer up that desired light and airy texture.
 However, using almond flour as the sole flour in cookies and brownies could work since they don’t need to be light and fluffy in texture.
-French macarons are one cookie made solely from almond flour and it works!

-When baking with almond flour, you’ll need some sort of binder — xanthan gum, guar gum, or psyllium husk — to add structure to your baked goods.
+When baking with almond flour, add some sort of binder — xanthan gum, guar gum, or psyllium husk — to add structure to your baked goods.
 These binders are used in gluten-free flour blends to help “bind” the flour together when no gluten (the “glue” of a baked good) is present.
-Even 1/4 tsp of xanthan gum per 1 cup of flour can make a huge difference, although bread recipes require more like 2 tsp of xanthan gum for every cup of flour.

-(6) Lower cooking time and temperature
+(6) Lower Cooking Time and Temperature

 Baked goods using almond flour tend to bake faster.
 If you’re trying to convert a wheat flour recipe with almond flour, lower the temperature by 25º and cook for one-fourth less time (keep an eye on your baked goods to ensure they don’t burn).

-(7) Cool in the pan
+(7) Cool in the Pan

 How Long Does Almond Flour Last?